ConditionToken

 token = ConditionToken(function, suppress_exceptions=False)

-token.cancelled # ValueError has risen.
+token.cancelled # ValueError will be raised.

 def function(): raise ValueError

-print(ConditionToken(function).cancelled) # False
+print(ConditionToken(function).cancelled) #> False

-print(ConditionToken(function, default=False).cancelled) # False
+print(ConditionToken(function, default=False).cancelled) #> False

-print(ConditionToken(function, default=True).cancelled) # True
+print(ConditionToken(function, default=True).cancelled) #> True

 If the condition is complex enough and requires additional preparation before it can be checked, you can pass a function that runs before the condition is checked.
 To do this, pass any function without arguments as the before argument: